 AGR.
-National Guard or Reserve members of the SELRES who are ordered to active duty or full-time National Guard duty for a period of 180 consecutive days or more for the purpose of organizing, administering, recruiting, instructing, or training the RC units or duties prescribed in section 12310 of Reference (e).
+National Guard or Reserve members of the SELRES who are ordered to active duty or full-time National Guard duty for a period of 180 consecutive days or more for the purpose of organizing, administering, recruiting, instructing, or training the RC units or duties prescribed in section 12310 of Reference (f).
 All AGR members must be assigned against an authorized mobilization position in the unit they support.
 (Includes Navy full-time support, Marine Corps Active Reserve, and Coast Guard Reserve Personnel Administrators).

 annual TA ceiling.
 The maximum dollar amount authorized for each Service member for TA per fiscal year.
-Each Service member participating in off-duty voluntary education programs shall be entitled to the full amount authorized each fiscal year in accordance with DoD policy.
+Each Service member participating in off-duty voluntary education programs will be entitled to the full amount authorized each fiscal year in accordance with DoD policy.

 Army/ACE Registry Transcript System.
-An automated official document generated by the Army/ACE Registry Transcript System which can be sent directly from the Army/ACE Registry Transcript System Center to the educational institution to articulate a soldier's military experience and training and the ACE-recommended college credit for this training and experience.
+A document sent directly from the Army/ACE Registry Transcript System Center to the educational institution to articulate a soldier's military experience and training and the ACE-recommended college credit for this training and experience.
+The JST consolidates data from the legacy Army/ACE Registry Transcript System.